Dan Hooker: 2025

 Hooker was scheduled to face former UFC Interim Lightweight Champion Justin Gaethje on 8 March 2025 at UFC 313.
 However, Hooker had to withdraw from the bout due to a hand injury, and was replaced by Rafael Fiziev.

-Hooker is scheduled to face Arman Tsarukyan in the main event on 22 November 2025 at UFC Fight Night 265.
+Hooker faced Arman Tsarukyan in the main event on 22 November 2025 at UFC Fight Night 265.
+He lost the fight via an arm-triangle choke submission in the second round.

+2026

+Hooker faced Benoît Saint Denis in the co-main event on 1 February 2026 at UFC 325.
+He lost the fight by technical knockout in the second round.

+Hooker faced promotional newcomer Salahdine Parnasse in the main event on September 5, 2026, at UFC Fight Night 287.
+He lost the fight by technical knockout in the first round.

 Personal life

 Hooker ran and taught at his own gym, The Combat Academy in Auckland, New Zealand, which he has since closed to focus on his MMA career.
 In September 2021, Hooker announced that he was relocating to the United States due to problems he experienced with lockdown measures in New Zealand as well as obtaining a work visa to travel to the US from NZ.
 However, he continues to live and train out of Auckland, New Zealand.

+He has one daughter, Zoe, who has featured alongside him in UFC Embedded vlogs and several of his social media posts.

-On 25 October 2025, Hooker received his Black Belt in Brazilian Jiu Jitsu.
+On 25 October 2025, Hooker received his Black Belt in Brazilian jiu jitsu.